 Frequently asked questions

-How much does it cost to stay at Wheatfields as an inpatient?
+How much does it cost to use the services at Wheatfields Hospice?

 The services that we provide are free of charge.
 We rely on the generosity of our supporters to raise funds to cover the majority of our running costs.

 When you’re admitted to Wheatfields for palliative care we would recommend that you bring:

 - A variety of comfortable, loose-fitting day and night clothes

 - Shoes and slippers – slip on if possible

 - Personal electrical equipment such as laptops, tablets, iPods and phones